garrandall/popular-music-data/tracks/magic-b-o-b-rivers-cuomo.md

 Every time I touch that track in turns into gold (yes, it turns to gold) Everybody knows I got the magic in me (I got the magic, baby) When I hit the floor the girls come snapping at me (they be snappin', baby) Now everybody wants some presto
 Magic, magic, magic
 ( M M) Magic, magic, magic
 ( M M M) Magic, magic, magic
-Ah oooooooo
+Ah oo
 I got the magic in me

 We'll take a journey into my mind